 Saying that the brunch culture in New York City is a big deal is an understatement.
-Most places won't even take reservations for parties smaller than 6 so your estimated wait time is around 46 moons and a donation of your left leg and unfortunately there might not be a way to avoid that most days.
+Most places won't even take reservations for parties smaller than 6, so your estimated wait time ends up around 46 moons and a donation of your left leg and unfortunately there might not be a way to avoid that most weekend days.

-The best neighborhood, in my opinion, to do brunch in is Lower Manhattan.
+The best neighborhood, in my opinion, to have brunch is Lower Manhattan.

-Not only does Lower Manhattan have some of the most impressive restaurants and cuisine, you will NEVER leave the neighborhood without a couple good, Instagram-worthy, "outfit of the day" shots.
-The exterior of Grey Lady alone makes the perfect spot for a street-style photo even if you're just walking by.
+Not only does Lower Manhattan have some of the most impressive restaurants and cuisine, you will NEVER leave the neighborhood without a couple good Instagram-worthy, "outfit of the day" shots.
+The exterior of Grey Lady makes the perfect spot for a street-style photo even if you are just walking by.

-It's something about those brick walls that add a certain grunge to a photo.
+It's something about those brick walls that add a certain grunge to your photos!

 The windows on the side of the building reflect the street behind you during the day, giving the shot a cool contrast against the brick.

-Callum McLaughlin is the brains behind their bar menu and while I was waiting for the rest of the party to arrive, I got the Caliente, Caliente cocktail.
-Grey Lady is known for their unique drink menu, so do not leave without trying one.
+Callum McLaughlin is the brains behind their bar menu and while I was waiting for the rest of my party to arrive, I got the Caliente, Caliente cocktail.
+Grey Lady is known for their unique drink menu, so do not leave without trying one of their signature cocktails.